 How does Upfield’s patent solution solve the major challenge of plant-based fats?

-Upfield’s invention can result in edible plant-based oils and fats that provide effective browning and flavor development while maintaining dairy-free products’ beneficial health and environmental effects.
-Surprisingly, it was found that by adding small amounts of plant-based protein and sugar to a product containing plant-based oil or fat, a product is obtained that browns food much more effectively in comparison to the plant-based oil or fat without these proteins and sugars.
+Upfield’s invention can yield edible plant-based oils and fats that promote effective browning and flavor development while maintaining dairy-free products’ beneficial health and environmental effects.
+Surprisingly, it was found that by adding small amounts of plant-based protein and sugar to a product containing plant-based oil or fat, the product browns food much more effectively than the oil or fat alone.

-Apart from its innovative solution to plant-based butter, the company is committed to using sustainable and ethically sourced ingredients and aims to reduce its carbon footprint by 30% by 2030.
+Apart from its innovative plant-based butter, the company is committed to using sustainable, ethically sourced ingredients and aims to reduce its carbon footprint by 30% by 2030.
 They have also partnered with various sustainability organizations to promote sustainable practices in the food industry.

 Upfield, a global leader in natural, alternative, sustainable plant-based food, has partnered with Alternative Foods London Ltd (OGGS®), the UK’s largest vegan bakery brand and a leading producer of plant-based liquid egg alternatives.
 This collaboration marks Upfield’s investment in the egg alternative market, further strengthening its position in the industry.

 In addition, Upfield has partnered with Starling, a satellite monitoring technology platform, to combat deforestation in its supply chain.
-Using high-resolution imagery and radar data to monitor land cover changes, Starling will help Upfield identify the locations of mills within their supply chain where deforestation occurs.
+Using high-resolution imagery and radar data to monitor land cover changes, Starling will help Upfield identify locations within its supply chain where deforestation occurs.
 This information will verify compliance and mitigate deforestation risks with suppliers.

 Valio Ltd’s WO2022117917A1 to create highly acceptable plant-based products with a high protein value